apache/mxnet/docs/install/osx_setup.md

 First we create a [virtualenv](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv) to isolate this installation from our global environment.
 Note that the `-e` flag is optional.
 It is equivalent to `--editable` and means that if you edit the source files, these changes will be reflected in the package installed.

-If you don't want to use virtualenv, a simple `pip install -e python` or `pip3 install -e python` will suffice.
+If you don't want to use virtualenv, a simple `pip install -e python` or `pip install -e python` will suffice.

 ## Install the MXNet Package for R